parrt/msds501/projects/images.md

 <img src="../notes/images/redbang.png" width="20" align="left">
 Make sure to remove all of your debugging code before submitting your scripts.
 Submitting a project that prints out a bunch of random debugging output is considered sloppy, like submitting an English paper with a bunch of handwritten edits.

-**Deliverables**.
-Make sure that `images.ipynb` is correctly committed to your repository and pushed to github.
-Make sure that all of your changes are there.

 ## Task 3.
 Removing noise

 For our next task, we are going to de-noise (remove noise) from an image as shown in the following four figures.
 It does a shockingly good job considering the simplicity of our approach.
 To blur, we used the average of all pixels in the region.
 To denoise, we will use the [median](http://en.wikipedia.org/wiki/Median), which is just the middle value in a list of ordered numbers (or average of two middle if there are an even number of values).